 - Members of the Yale community whose service as organizers or program staff members is likely to involve interaction with individual minors, out of the view of others.

 Further background checks, such as a motor vehicle record check, may be required based on the person’s responsibilities.
 Persons who have been absent from Yale for a period of six months or longer may not participate in a program until a background check has been repeated.
 Organizers are responsible for ensuring that all required background checks have been performed.
 You can request background checks here.
 If CPCY has informed an Organizer that some or all program staff members must obtain background checks, the program may not begin until the Organizer has submitted a program organizer certification form certifying that the background check requirement has been met.

 III.
 Program Health and Safety Guidelines

-All organizers and program staff members must complete Yale’s training on Health and Safety of Children and Youth and the Connecticut Department of Children and Families’ training on Reporting Suspected Child Abuse and Neglect.
+All organizers and program staff members must complete Yale’s training on Health and Safety of Children and Youth and the Connecticut Department of Children and Families’ training on Reporting Suspected Child Abuse and Neglect (version for University employees; version for others).
 The program may not begin until the Organizer has submitted a program organizer certification form certifying that these requirements have been met.

 V. Programs Requiring Special Review